jasmnbur/jasmnbur/README.md

-# Hi, I'm Jasmina Buresch :)
+# Hi, I'm Jasmina Buresch :blush:

-I am an Economics Master's student at Fordham University and I have a passion for data-driven solutions to real world challenges
+I am an Economics Master's student at Fordham University and I have a passion for data-driven solutions to real world challenges!